cisco/mindmeld/docs/source/userguide/architecture.rst

 Role classifiers are trained separately for each entity that requires the additional categorization.
 We describe how to build role classification models with Workbench in the :doc:`Role Classifier User Guide <role_classifier>`.

-Once the domain, intent, entities and roles have been determined by the 4-level classifier hierarchy discussed above, the processed query is sent to the Entity Resolver and the Language Parser modules to complete the natural language understanding of the user input.
+After the domain, intent, entities and roles have been determined by the 4-level classifier hierarchy discussed above, the processed query is sent to the Entity Resolver and the Language Parser modules to complete the natural language understanding of the user input.

 Entity Resolver